-Air leakage pre-completion testing A UKAS accredited service for all projects from small housing developments to mixed use schemes
+Air leakage pre-completion testing for all projects from small housing developments to mixed use schemes

 Part L of the Building Regulations sets the energy efficiency standards for new homes and requires that a sample of new homes on all developments is tested for air leakage (also known as air tightness, air permeability or air pressure testing).

 In partnership with BSRIA we offer a complete post-completion testing service in England and Wales.
 BSRIA are members of ATTMA and we have the experience to help you on any project with:

 - fast response, quick results - testing is arranged around your build schedule and you receive an immediate indication of test performance on site, with a full certificate/report sent electronically shortly afterwards

 - expert remedial advice if your development fails any of the tests, helping you achieve compliance as quickly as possible.
 We will, whenever possible, undertake re-tests during the same visit to help you get the pass you need